Trial of Magneto: Plot

-The ruling Council of mutant to discuss the murder of the Scarlet Witch and if to resurrect her due to her status as human and the cause of M-day.
+The ruling council of Krakoa meet to discuss the murder of the Scarlet Witch and whether they should resurrect her due to her status as a human and the cause of M-Day.
 Due to evidence Wanda's attacker possessed magnetic abilities, Magneto is deemed a prime suspect.
-Following the attack, the Avengers are invited to take the then deceased body from the mutant nation of Krakoa and a complicated confrontation ensues.
-Wanda resurrects herself to the shock of The Five, who were preparing to resurrect Wanda themselves.
+Following the attack, the Avengers are invited to take Wanda's body from Krakoa and a complicated confrontation ensues.
+Wanda resurrects herself to the shock of the Five, who were preparing to resurrect Wanda themselves.
 The Five are a group of five mutants who are responsible for Krakoa's "resurrection protocols," used to restore mutants by recreating their bodies and then implanting a "back-up" copy of their mind previously recorded to the super-computer Cerebro.
-However as Wanda resurrected herself in a younger body, her mind's last back-up to Cerebro was recorded before the events of Avengers Disassembled, the resurrected Wanda has no memories of recent years.
+However as Wanda resurrected herself in a younger body, her mind's last back-up to Cerebro was recorded before the events of Avengers Disassembled.
+As a result, the resurrected Wanda has no memories of recent years.
 As others attempt to restore Wanda's mind, she is overwhelmed by the guilt of suddenly remembering the last few years and her actions, causing her to create physical constructs of monsters.
 Meanwhile, on the astral plane, the spirit of the murderer Wanda finds herself facing is a vision of an older self who confronts her with uncomfortable truths she has denied.
 Realizing the need to heal by accepting her actions and forgiving herself, the three Wandas stop the monster attack and then merge together, resulting in a fully restored Wanda who now knows there is at least one possible future where she will grow old and wise.

 Unwilling to explain their resurrection program to outsiders, the Council of Krakoa remain coy about specifics.
 Evidence is found against the mutant Toad, who is found guilty of murdering Wanda and punished, and the Avengers leave.

 In the aftermath of the events, Wanda works with the mutants Polaris, Legion, and Proteus to increase the capabilities of the resurrection protocols but that doing so required her physical death.
-She recruited Magneto's help in arranging her own death, a suicide disguised by magic to look like a murder.
-Thanks to Wanda's plan, Wanda was able to create a pocket dimension "Waiting Room" which now allows all mutants to be resurrected, including those who never had a chance to manifest their X-gene and those whose minds were not able to be copied to the computer Cerebro.
+She recruits Magneto's help in arranging her own death, a suicide disguised by magic to look like a murder.
+Thanks to Wanda's plan, Wanda is able to create a pocket dimension called the "Waiting Room" which now allows all mutants to be resurrected, including those who never had a chance to manifest their X-gene and those whose minds were not able to be copied to Cerebro.
 This added twenty million mutants to the queue, including everyone who died on Genosha.
-Learning this, the mutants of Krakoa who once referred to Wanda as a "Pretender" have forgiven her for the M-Day incident and Exodus himself has given her the new title of "The Redeemer".
-Wanda is now a welcome guest of the mutant nation, telling her story to children so they may learn from her mistakes.
+Learning this, the mutants of Krakoa who once referred to Wanda as a "Pretender" have forgiven her for the M-Day incident, with Exodus giving her the new title of "The Redeemer".
+Wanda is now a welcome guest of Krakoa, telling her story to children so they may learn from her mistakes.